-All I can say is that I probably ate the best sausage and mash I’ve ever tasted and will ever taste at the Two Bridges Hotel.
-The sausages were locally produced, of course, and the mashed potato was simply out of this world.
-I was beyond impressed with both mine and my daughters meal.
+All I can say is that I probably ate the best sausage and mash I’ve ever tasted and will ever taste at the Two Bridges Hotel in Devon.
+The sausages were locally sourced, of course, and the mashed potato was simply out of this world.
+I was beyond impressed with both mine and my daughters evening meal.

-Breakfast at Two Bridges is another treat in itself.
+Breakfast at the Two Bridges Hotel is another treat in itself.
 Breakfast is ordered from the menu and freshly cooked, making for the perfect start to the day.
 My little explorer worked her way through the freshly baked croissants and jam, and I let the freshly brewed coffee work its magic.

 We spent a wonderful night at the Two Bridges Hotel, and felt that it was a very special hotel in a very special location.
 I would happily stay here again, with or without children, and would happily recommend the hotel to anyone looking for a luxury hotel in Devon.